 Hosting is the computer where your website’s files & directories physically live.
 These computers are called web servers.
-The job of a web server is to “host” or store, process, and deliver web sites to its online users.
+The job of a web server is to “host” or store, process, and deliver websites to its online users.

 Choosing the Best Hosting Plan

 ExcitedEYE Corp has consulted with many hundreds of startup clients and web hosting companies.
-Through hours of hosting due diligence, we’ve set up a few of the priorities options related to clients’ requests involved in employing a web host. (for more robust hosting non-startup options go here)
+Through hours of hosting due diligence, we’ve set up a few of the priority options related to clients’ requests involved in employing a web host. (for more robust hosting non-startup options go here)

 Web Hosting Options: